deseven/Vodka/README.md

 **A:** Not much, check the [demo](http://home-nadym.ru/vodka/demo/).
 I'll add more functionality in case I (or someone else) will need it.

 **Q:** How to use it?
-**A:** Check the demo files to get the basics.
+**A:** Check the [basic usage page](http://home-nadym.ru/vodka/demo/?usage).
+Then check the demo source files.
 Everything is pretty self-explanatory.

 **Q:** What name is that?
 **A:** Just imagine how cool it is to have a website which is based on vodka!